egXcoder/Study-Repository/oop/composite over inheritance/readme.md

     function sendInvoice() {}
 }

+// SRP issue: what if i want to add more logic to User.. would User become god object?
+// OCP issue: what if i want to change User parent.. would i break childs? would all childs still follow parent contract?
+// LSP issue: what if we have APIUser .. he is not really user but he needs some code from User Parent to work
+// Explosion issue: What if you add more types like Manager, Employee, Auditor?
+You’ll explode into dozens of subclasses.
 // Combining issue: What if a Supplier is also a Customer?
 PHP doesn’t allow multiple inheritance??
-// Explosion issue: What if you add a new role like Manager, Employee, Auditor?
-You’ll explode into dozens of subclasses.
-// LSP issue: what if we have APIUser .. he is not really user but he needs some code from User Parent to work
-// Change issue: what if i want to change User parent.. would i break childs? would all childs still follow parent contract?
-// Add issue: what if i want to add more logic to User.. would User become god object?
 ```

 Relying on inheritance: